Finding jobs for people with cerebral palsy might seem like a daunting task, but CP shouldn’t stop you from having a fulfilling career.

 Cerebral palsy is an umbrella term that encompasses a broad spectrum of various movement disorders.
 It can range from mild to severe and affect various areas of the body.

-Some people with cerebral palsy have diplegia, which is when motor impairments only affect the legs.
-They can usually use their arms and hands freely, meaning that jobs that primarily involve using a computer or being on the phone should be no problem.
+Some people with cerebral palsy have diplegia, which is when motor impairments mainly affect the legs.
+They can usually use their arms and hands freely, meaning that they should have the physical abilities required to perform a variety of jobs, such as those that primarily involve using a computer or talking on the phone.

-Others may only have one affected limb (usually an arm) and still be able to move around and perform many tasks.
+Others who have monoplegia may only have one affected limb (usually an arm) and generally are able to move around and perform more active tasks.

-Those with hemiplegia will only be affected on one side of the body, and those with quadriplegia will be affected throughout their entire bodies.
+Those with hemiplegia are only affected on one side of the body, and those with quadriplegia are affected throughout their entire bodies.